Deci-AI/super-gradients/documentation/source/experiment_monitoring.md

 training_params = {
     ...                               # Your training params
+    "sg_logger": {
-    "sg_logger": "dagshub_sg_logger", # DagsHub Logger, see class super_gradients.common.sg_loggers.dagshub_sg_logger.DagsHubSGLogger for details
+        "dagshub_sg_logger":  # DagsHub Logger, see class super_gradients.common.sg_loggers.dagshub_sg_logger.DagsHubSGLogger for details
-    "sg_logger_params":               # Params that will be passes to __init__ of the logger super_gradients.common.sg_loggers.dagshub_sg_logger.DagsHubSGLogger
+        # Params that will be passes to __init__ of the logger super_gradients.common.sg_loggers.dagshub_sg_logger.DagsHubSGLogger
             {
+                "dagshub_repository": "<REPO_OWNER>/<REPO_NAME>",
-        "dagshub_repository": "<REPO_OWNER>/<REPO_NAME>", # Optional: Your DagsHub project name, consisting of the owner name, followed by '/', and the repo name.
+                # Optional: Your DagsHub project name, consisting of the owner name, followed by '/', and the repo name.
 If this is left empty, you'll be prompted in your run to fill it in manually.
+                "log_mlflow_only": False,
-        "log_mlflow_only": False, # Optional: Change to true to bypass logging to DVC, and log all artifacts only to MLflow "save_checkpoints_remote": True,
+                # Optional: Change to true to bypass logging to DVC, and log all artifacts only to MLflow
+                "save_checkpoints_remote": True,
                 "save_tensorboard_remote": True,
                 "save_logs_remote": True,
-      }
+            }}
 }

 trainer.train(model=model, training_params=training_params, ...)